metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 ### What about translations?

-Each translation of a work is distinct from the original work as well as any other language translation.
+Each translation of a work is distinct from the original work as well as any other language translation.<br>
 Additionally, a work can be translated into the same language several times, each of these are also separate works.<br>
-A translated work should have:
+A translated work should have:<br>

- * a relationship added to the original work it is a translation of
+- a relationship added to the original work it is a translation of
- * a relationship to the author that wrote the original (provided story)
+- a relationship to the author that wrote the original (provided story)
- * and a translator relationship to its translator.
+- and a translator relationship to its translator.

-Examples:<br>
+Examples:

 - [Republic](https://bookbrainz.org/work/c1b11cb0-38b0-49ea-88e8-83566c5589ad) has story written by [Πλάτων](https://bookbrainz.org/author/3efc11ba-87ae-4cd0-9677-373f7618925a)
 - [Republic](https://bookbrainz.org/work/c1b11cb0-38b0-49ea-88e8-83566c5589ad) is a translation of [Πολιτεία](https://bookbrainz.org/work/40002c97-41df-4659-b0e0-b30dfa5cbc59)
 - [Republic](https://bookbrainz.org/work/c1b11cb0-38b0-49ea-88e8-83566c5589ad) was translated by [Benjamin Jowett](https://bookbrainz.org/author/dc98466f-9e81-4fb1-a714-3b62b625b455)